-Tennis elbow is the most common reason for a doctors visit with elbow pain.
+Tennis elbow is the most common reason for a doctor’s visit with elbow pain.
 It is a type of tendinitis and is defined as swelling of the tendons.
 When these tendons swell, this causes pain in the elbow and arm.
-Although it appears that tennis elbow would be common in only tennis players, that’s not the case.
-It’s possible and even common to get tennis elbow even if you’ve never picked up a racket before.
-Tennis elbow occurs with any repetitive gripping activities, especially if the thumb and first two fingers are used.
+Although it appears that the injury would be most common in only tennis players, that’s not the case.
+In fact, it more commonly occurs if you’ve never picked up a racket before.
+Tennis elbow occurs with any repetitive gripping activities.
+And this is especially true if the thumb and first two fingers are used.
 This condition is most common at the age of 40, although it can occur at any age.

 Symptoms of Tennis Elbow:

-Tennis elbow may cause pain when you lift something.
+The injury may cause pain when you lift something.
 In some cases, you will feel pain when you make a fist or grip an object, such as a tennis racket.
-If you raise or straighten your hand it is also common for you to feel pain.
+If you raise or straighten your hand, it is also common for you to feel pain.

-Tennis elbow is a repetitive motion condition and it usually develops over a period of time.
+Tennis elbow is a repetitive motion condition, and it usually develops over some time.
 Repetitive motions, for instance, gripping a racket for a swing, can strain the muscles and add stress to the tendons.
-When this repetitive motion occurs and causes constant tugging it can eventually cause microscopic tissue tears.
+When this repetitive motion occurs and causes constant tugging, it can eventually cause microscopic tissue tears.

-There are many different activities which can cause tennis elbow, including the following:
+There are many different activities which can cause the injury, including the following:

 - Weight Lifting

 Activities aren’t the only constant motion that can cause tennis elbow.
-Any job or hobby that endures repetitive moveement or gripping, including the following:
+Any job or hobby that endures repetitive movements or gripping, including the following:

 Tennis Elbow Treatment:

-Typically tennis elbow is able to heal on its own without any treatment.
-In order to speed up the healing process here is what you should include:
+Typically the injury will heal on its own without any treatment.
+To speed up the healing process, here is what you should include:

 - Icing your elbow